 and so a sample average over $K$ samples

-will be an unbiased estimator for $(\Sigma + I)/2$.
+will be an unbiased estimator for $(\Sigma + I)/(2C^2)$.

 To see how close the sample average is to the true average, we apply the operator Chernoff bound \cite{wilde_2013, nielsen_chuang_book} (following the notation of Wilde \cite{wilde_2013}, Section 16.3).
-This gives the probability that the sample average deviates significantly from the expected value.
+This provides a lower bound for the probability that the sample average does not deviate significantly from the expected value.
 Let $K$ be the number of sample matrices and $\bar{\xi}$ the sample average of $K$ samples as defined in Eq. \ref{Eq_sample_average}.
 The input state covariance matrix $\Sigma$ is positive definite, and we have

 which is the expectation of each operator forming the sum in Eq. \ref{Eq_sample_average}.
 For this situation, the operator Chernoff bound for any $0<\eta<1/2$ is given by